artwork by Gemini 3 Pro

 An ontology is a machine-readable map of your game’s DNA.
 It defines the core reality of your game: the theme, the primary mechanics, the resources players use, the turn phases, how victory is achieved, and how all those elements interact with each other.

-You feed this DNA map into the AI, and the AI generates the spreadsheet for you.
+You feed this DNA map into the system, and it generates the spreadsheet for you.
 It is not just laying out the cards.
 It is authoring the rules text, the costs, and the specific mechanics based on the laws of the universe you defined.

 To return to the writer analogy: Wave 3 gives the writer a co-author who deeply understands their genre and can draft chapters for them.
 The writer still sets the vision and the direction.
 The co-author handles the labor of turning that vision into pages.